maxnd/mxMarkEdit/README.md

 **Version 1.3.5**

 - The `Meta + Opt + C` shortcut now requires that the author(s), the title and the details of a citations are separated by a tab.
-- When a link to a picture is created, it's now properly formatted.
+- When a link to a picture is created, it’s now properly formatted.

 **Version 1.3.4**

-- During presentations, if it's highlighted a link to a picture at the beginning of a paragraph, this picture is shown.
+- During presentations, if it’s highlighted a link to a picture at the beginning of a paragraph, this picture is shown.
 - The shortcut `Meta + Opt + C` now allows to copy more citations divided in different paragraphs.
-- The title of the citations is not italicized by default any more (citations of article don't require that), but the shortcut `Meta + Opt + C` adds the italics markers to the titles if they don't begin and end with quotation marks.
+- The title of the citations is not italicized by default any more (citations of article don’t require that), but the shortcut `Meta + Opt + C` adds the italics markers to the titles if they don’t begin and end with quotation marks.
 - Improved the bibliography compilation.
 - Bugs fixing: the footnote numbering could not work as expected.
 - Minor improvements.